Are You Really Open Minded? A Refresher on Finding the Best Solutions to Problems!

 More to come!
 This is part of a side-project to become better critical thinkers and developing a framework for making decisions.

-I've really enjoyed the book and it's been interesting to learn how different leaders lead to develop the culture they appreciate.
+I've enjoyed the book and it's been interesting to learn how different leaders lead; creating the culture they appreciate.
 Mr. Dalio split Principles up into three parts, first giving an introduction to who he is, followed by life principles, and ending with work principles.
 I wanted to touch on chapter three in part two, Be Radically Open-Minded because as a software developer and future husband, it hit home for me.

 Note: anything in quotes throughout the article will be quotes from the book unless otherwise stated.

 When trying to make a decision, there are two barriers mentioned in the book that make it difficult:

 - Your blind spots

 "They make it difficult for you to objectively see what is true about you and your circumstances and to make the best possible decisions by getting the most out of others."

 Have you ever been in heated discussions with friends or family that cause your blood to begin pumping through your body?